Evelyn Wood (British Army officer): Indian Mutiny

 Wood served in Ireland then transferred as a lieutenant to the 17th Lancers on 9 October 1857.
 His transfer was to gain passage to India; he had considered joining the French Foreign Legion.
 He reached Bombay on 21 December 1858.
 While out hunting he was attacked by a wounded tiger – it was shot in the nick of time by a hunting companion; – he also rode a giraffe belonging to a friendly Indian prince to win a bet with a brother officer – he stayed on long enough to win the bet, but was trampled badly, the animal's rear hoof breaking through both cheeks, crushing his nose.

 In India, Wood saw action at Rajghur, Sindwaho, Kharee, and Barode during the Indian Mutiny.
 From May 1858 to October 1859 he was brigade major to a flying column in Central India.
 On 19 October 1858 during an action at Sindwaho while in command of a troop of light cavalry, twenty-year-old Lieutenant Wood attacked a body of rebels, whom he routed almost single-handedly.
 Wood also saw action at Kurai (25 October 1859).
 At Sindhora, on 29 December 1858, Wood's force of 10 men routed 80 men.
-With the help of a daffadar and a sowar, he rescued a local Potail (headman of a village) from a band of robbers who had taken their captive into the jungle, where they had intended to hang him.
+With the help of a daffadar and a sowar of Beatson's Horse, he rescued a local Potail (headman of a village) from a band of robbers who had taken their captive into the jungle, where they had intended to hang him.
 For these two acts of selfless bravery, Wood was awarded the Victoria Cross.